Rotary International: Exchanges and scholarships

-Some of Rotary's most visible programs include Rotary Youth Exchange (RYE), a student exchange program for students in secondary education.
+Some of Rotary's most visible programs include Rotary Youth Exchange (RYE), a student exchange program for students in secondary education, from which Rotex was created to aid these programs.
 The Rotary Foundation's oldest program, Ambassadorial Scholarships ended in 2013.
 Effective July 2009, the Rotary Foundation previously ended funding for the Cultural and Multi-Year Ambassadorial Scholarships as well as Rotary Grants for University Teachers.

+Georgia Rotary Student Program (GRSP) is a program that offers scholarships to international college students to study in the state of Georgia.
+It is a one-year ambassadorial scholarship that aims to promote peace, one of the causes of Rotary International, through friendship and cultural understanding.

 Rotary Fellowships, paid by the foundation launched in honor of Paul Harris in 1947, specialize in providing graduate fellowships around the world, usually in countries other than their own in order to provide international exposure and experience to the recipient.

 Recently, a new program was established known as the Rotary peace and Conflict Resolution program which provides funds for two years of graduate study in one of eight universities around the world.
 Rotary is naming about 75 of these scholars each year.
 The applications for these scholarships are found on line but each application must be endorsed by a local Rotary Club.
 Children and other close relatives of Rotarians are not eligible.

 Adults up to the age of 30 may participate in New Generations Service Exchange for up to six months and may be organized for individuals or groups.
 The minimum age of the participants shall be the age of majority in the host country, but not be younger than age 18.
 New Generations Service Exchanges must have a strong humanitarian or vocational service component.